 500 North Trenton P.O.
-Box 1250 Ruston, LA 71273-1250

-Phone: (318) 255-8244 Fax: (318) 255-8245
+Box 1250 Ruston, LA 71273-1250 Phone: (318) 255-8244 Fax: (318) 255-8245

-REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDIT STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PREFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-To The Board of Directors Lincoln Council on Aging, Inc. Ruston, Louisiana
+Board of Directors Lincoln Council on Aging, Inc. Ruston, Louisiana

-I have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Lincoln Council on Aging, Inc., as of and for the year ended June 30, 2010, which collectively comprise the Council's basic financial statements and have issued my report thereon dated December 30, 2010.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+I have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund and the aggregate remaining fund information, of the Lincoln Council on Aging, Inc., as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Council's basic financial statements, and have issued my report thereon dated December 27, 2013.